Fantasy Baseball w/Tristan Cockcroft

 So how does the Regret Rule work for auction drafts?

 Tristan H. Cockcroft (12:02 PM)

 Good question, Frank, and I can't say that it's a hard-and-fast kind of rule in the first place, even for drafts.
 I should almost call it the "Regret Suggestion," to be fair.
 But for auctions?
 Hmmm.
 I might halve the player's price tag and that's how many weeks you should wait.
 Maybe a third.

 In a 14-team MLB league, not many promising names on the waiver wire.
 Should someone hold their #1 waiver priority pick for me?

 Tristan H. Cockcroft (12:04 PM)

-OK folks, time to wrap things up for today, grab some of that lunch!
-Thanks for all your questions, and sorry if I didn't get to yours.
-Take care everyone!
+OK folks, time to wrap things up for the day.
+Thanks for all your questions, and sorry if I couldn't get to yours.
+We'll be back later in the afternoon to chat again, so be sure to check back!
+Take care everyone...